ainopara/Swift-on-ECS/README.md

 # Swift on ECS - Yet Another Entity-Component-System Framework in Swift

 __This framework is not even in prototype stage, most infrastructures are not yet implemented.
-This README file is also just a manifesto.__
+This README is more a manifesto than an introduction.__

 ## Overview
 [comment]: # (Shall add an overview to smallest use cases of the framework when the project is roughly done.)